lukas-vlcek/mapping-normalization-example/documents.md

 ## Getting documents including normalized values

-Besides querying the data for the needs to dashboards (which are mostly driven by aggregations) it is often required to get the full content of original documents (for example to populate data table in the UI).
+Besides querying the data for the needs of dashboards (which are mostly driven by aggregations) it is often required to get the full content of original documents (for example to populate data table in the UI or to export the data to different data store).

-When getting the data from Elasticsearch what you get back is the original `_source` document.
+When getting the data from Elasticsearch what you get back is by default the original `_source` document.
 This means the document that has been sent to Elasticsearch for indexing.

-The issue at this point is that the original `_source` document does not contain the `level_normalized` field.
+The issue at this point is that the original `_source` document **does not contain** the `level_normalized` field.
 However, this field is part of Elasticsearch store now and there are ways how to retrieve it.

-Check the following query (see below for more details):
+Check the following query:

 ````javascript
 // content of documents.json file